kimikimizz/COMP-250/README.md

-# Course-Registration
-COMP 250 A1
+# COMP 250
-See the instructions for more details
+This repository was created to store my assignments for the course COMP 250 at McGill.